 Anyone can learn to quilt!
 The secret is knowing where to start.
-Here’s the Ultimate Guide to Everything You Need to Know About Quilting Basics.
+Here’s a simple set of basics to help you prepare to learn the basics of quilting.

 Learn the Basics of Quilting